Nozomi (train)

+Compared with the limited-stop Hikari and local Kodama services, the express Nozomi trains stop only at major stations.
+On the Tōkaidō Shinkansen, Nozomi services stop only at Shinagawa, Shin-Yokohama, Nagoya, and Kyōto between Tokyo and Shin-Ōsaka.
+On the San'yō Shinkansen, all trains stop at Shin-Kōbe, Okayama, Hiroshima, and Kokura plus at least one random intermediate stop between Shin-Ōsaka and Hakata.

-Foreigners traveling with a Japan Rail Pass are required to purchase a special ticket to use the Nozomi service.
+Foreign tourists traveling with a Japan Rail Pass are required to purchase a special ticket to use the Nozomi service.

 History

 Wartime steam services

 The Nozomi name was first used for long-distance express services operated between Busan in Japanese-occupied Korea and Mukden (now Shenyang) in the former Manchukuo (now China) from 1934.
 From 1938, the services were extended to run between Busan and Xinjing (now Changchun) in Manchukuo.
 The 1,530 km journey from Busan to Xinjing took over 29 hours, with an average speed of 52 km/h.
 The services were run down between 1943 and 1944.

 Shinkansen services

 Nozomi shinkansen services commenced on March 14, 1992, using new 300 series trainsets with a top speed of 270 km/h.
 From March 1997, 500 series trainsets were introduced on Tokyo - Hakata Nozomi services, running at a maximum speed of 300 km/h and covering the section between Shin-Osaka and Hakata in 2 hours 17 minutes.

 700 series trains were introduced on Nozomi services in 1999, and N700 series trains were introduced from July 1, 2007, initially with four daily round-trip runs.
 All regularly scheduled through Nozomi services to the San'yō Shinkansen (Tokyo–Hakata) were operated by N700 series sets from 13 March 2010.
 From the start of the revised timetable on 17 March 2012, all regularly scheduled Nozomi services, including runs limited to the Tokaido Shinkansen, were operated by N700 series sets.

 With effect December 2023, JR Central and JR West adjusted all Nozomi services to operate with only reserved seats during three seasons that experience the highest ridership: New Years and Christmas (late December through the first week of January), Golden Week (29 April to 5 May), and the Obon festival (mid to late August).
 These adjustments were made in a bid to increase seat patronage and reduce the amount of standing passengers.
 From the start of the revised timetable on 15 March 2025, Nozomi services began to operate with only two non-reserved seating cars instead of three outside of peak periods, with officials citing an increase in the popularity of online train reservations.